Bruh722/ccjs200/README.md

 >
 ```

-* Example 2: Drawing random samples from a population
+#### Example 2: Drawing random samples from a population

 * Suppose we have a variable, *x*, measured for a large population.
+Also suppose that *x* is a population measure for the number of adult convictions up to age 21 for a population of people who got into trouble as adolescents.
 The distribution of *x* looks like this:

 <p align="center">
 <img src="/gfiles/barplot1.png" width="700px">